bengtmartensson/RemoteLocator/README.md

 prints the (possibly converted) remote in Girr, Pronto Hex or IRDB CSV-format respectivelly.

 ## Integration in IrScrutinizer
-It is planned to integrate this program in IrScrutinizer.
+This program is integrated in IrScrutinizer version 2.3.1 and later, giving it a GUI.
+I can be accessed as the pane Import -> RemoteLocator.
 By "Select me to load" a global `remotelocator.xml` file is downloaded, once per session.

 ## Appendix.
 All program options:
 ```